-Meanwhile, heat remaining 1 Tbsp. oil in a large skillet over medium high heat.
-Cook sausages until browned and cooked through, 10–12 minutes.
-Add to cabbage during last 10 minutes of cooking, tossing to coat.
+Meanwhile, heat the remaining 1 Tbsp. oil in a large skillet over medium-high heat.
+Cook sausages until browned and cooked for 10–12 minutes.
+Add to cabbage during the last 10 minutes of cooking, tossing to coat.
 Serve with bread.

 - 1 pound carrots, peeled and cut into 1/2-inch rounds